levoxtrip/aSearchForLostTime/docs/VVVV/ManagingPrograms/Async.md

 The `Sampler` shows a value for one frame and has a `OnData` output which can be useful to trigger for example *if* conditions.

+If you work with `Aync` operations that change your objects you have to work with *immutable objects*.

 ## Multiple outputs
 In `Async Loop` o `Async Task` if you want to output more than one value you either want to have a `Record`with your own datatype or you use `Tuple(Create)`.